-Holding the title of the “largest permanent digital art projection in the world”, Art on theMART attracts thousands to the Riverwalk and Wacker Drive in downtown Chicago every week by transforming the 2.5-acre river-façade of the Merchandise Mart.
-It provides a public platform for local artists, national artists, and international artists with work ranging from schools to renowned exhibitions and everything in between.
+Holding the title of the “largest permanent digital art projection in the world”, Art on theMART attracts thousands to the Riverwalk and Wacker Drive in downtown Chicago every week by transforming the 2.5-acre river façade of the Merchandise Mart.
+Taking a break for winter, the projections returned in April to once again provide spectacular art displays for passersby.

-The 30-minute shows will run nightly at 9:00 pm and 9:30 pm.
-The best places to view the projections from the jetty section of the Chicago Riverwalk between Wells and Franklin Streets.
+The best places to view the projections are from the jetty section of the Chicago Riverwalk between Wells and Franklin Streets.

 The shows will run from 9 pm until 10:30 pm nightly.

 More information can be found at artonthemart.com.

 [Featured image from Art on TheMart]